Vishwanath26/Stock-Exchange/README.md

 For each stockExchangeOrder try to complete it using all possible options(other stockOrders) which are recorded after it.

 ## Time Complexity -
-O(n*n) as we are using two loops to iterate th stockExchangeOrders list
+O(n*n) as we are using two loops to iterate stockExchangeOrders list

 ## Unit-Tests